gschorcht/lis3dh-esp-idf/README.md

 A sequence of acceleration values over time measured along certain axes can be used to detect single and double clicks.
 Please refer the [datasheet](http://www.st.com/resource/en/datasheet/lis3dh.pdf) or [application note](http://www.st.com/resource/en/application_note/cd00290365.pdf) for more information.

 Click detection interrupts are configured with function ```lis3dh_set_int_click_config```.
 This function requires as parameters the configuration of type ```lis3dh_int_click_config_t``` and the interrupt signal to be used for click detection interrupts.

+Inertial event interrupts have to be enabled or disabled using function ```lis3dh_enable_int```.
+The interrupt signal on which the interrupts are generated is given as parameter.

 In following example, the single click detection for z-axis is enabled with a time limit of 1/ODR, a time latency of 1/ODR and a time window of 3/ODR.